scindex/scindex/scindex.md

 ### Section: C03 - State Management
 _Manages the state of the application, including user sessions and real-time data synchronization._

+- **C0300**: State Management Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the State Management section.

 - **C0310**: Application State
   - *Description*: The data that represents the current condition of the application, often managed in a centralized store in client-side applications.
   - *Examples*: Redux, Vuex, Recoil